rust-lang/rustc-dev-guide/src/effects.md

 ## `explicit_implied_const_bounds` on associated types and traits

-Bounds on associated types, opaque types, and supertraits such as
+Bounds on associated types, opaque types, and supertraits such as the following have their bounds represented differently:

 ```rust
 trait Foo: ~const PartialEq {
     type X: ~const PartialEq;